fewagency/best-practices/Bedrock/setting-up.md

 'web/app/w3tc-config'
 ```

-3. Run `composer update`on your local machine to instal W3TC
+3. Run `composer update`on your local machine to install W3TC
 4. Activate W3C locally if you want to.
 5. If you do activate W3TC locally, make sure that the local versions of the files and directories above are ignored in the git repo.
 6. Create the files and folders that should be symlinked to in shares/web/app on the remote servers.
 These files and folders can just be empty files, W3TC will write to them later on.